Schedule of Events

 Join DRI for Life for a morning run/walk from the hotel.
 You’ll enjoy the scenic views of San Antonio alongside historic sites.
 There will be leaders for various pace groups, including a walking group.

 8:00–9:15 a.m.
-Diversity and Inclusion and Women in the Law Networking Breakfast (Ticketed Event)
+Diversity & Inclusion and Women in the Law Networking Breakfast (Ticketed Event)

 Finding You: Non-Traditional Paths to Freedom in Law and Life